chaonlplab/tibetanspeech/README.md

 ## Repository
 This repository will include:
-- Tibetan multi-level modeling units (syllable, sub-character, morpheme)
+- Tibetan multi-level modeling units (syllable, unit syllable, component)
 - Medium-to-Large Tibetan language model
+- Public High-Quality Multi-Speaker Dataset:A collection of recordings from multiple native Tibetan speakers, covering diverse pronunciation scenarios, designed to support research in automatic speech recognition (ASR) and linguistic studies.
+All recordings are carefully annotated and quality-checked to ensure usability for both training and evaluation purposes.

 ---